pwin/Hackdays/BlueSlopes/BlueSlopes.md

     </div>
 ```

-Note how the rssImporterConfig variables are provided and hot the text-based facets (topic and weather) are created.
+Note how the rssImporterConfig variables are provided and how the text-based facets (topic and weather) are created.

 Later on try modifying this to create additional facets.
 Also explore how effectively you can create non-overlapping facets by judicious choice of words or word fragments.